ajpalok/2haas-v-1/_posts/2020-04-19-beach-with-beverage.md

 Art Work by: Abrar Jahin

 This drawing is made with oil pastel Color.
 Watch the video..

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8MH68Znm_ro" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   Photo is taken from pixabay.
 Hope you will enjoy it.
 Due to corona just stay home..
 You stay home for all..
 As usual #StayHome and Draw #WithMe
 Like this video to inspire me and share to inspire others to inspire them..

 Also available on: